 2007: The Boat was reluctantly re-powered again with a Honda 225BFI 4-Stroke.

 2014: Boat repowered with a Yamaha 300 4-Stroke.
 Best Engine on the boat yet!

 2016: Took a DCS hit for the first time.

-I am still very active with MGFB and trying to keep them alive as they have lost all sources of funding due to politics.
+I was very active with MGFB between 1985 and 2017 building and documenting Mississippi's Artificial Reefs.
 As I age, I seem to be moving more toward photography and enjoy experiencing Ocean Life more than killing.
 I am happy to take one fish per trip to remember my experience and enjoy nature's bounty.
 I also feel an urge to push for equitable fishing rights and less government intrusion.
 Ironically, Government Closures take away our freedoms instead of protecting them.
 "Life, Liberty and the pursuit of Happiness" is a well-known phrase in the United States Declaration of Independence.
 The phrase gives three examples of the "unalienable rights" which the Declaration says have been given to all human beings by their Creator, and which governments are created to protect.
 By denying access to this public resource, they are preventing us from experiencing these rights and this is wrong.
 I believe that there should not be different rules for user groups such as commercial, recreational, and the "For Hire" Sectors.
 We all have the same rights to the resource and should not have different rules to follow.
 Commercial people will just utilize the same rules more often.
 Creating different rules just pits people against one another and eventually they will not follow the rules outlined to them.
 You can read more about my seemingly outside view of this on my Fish-Rant Web Page.
 You can visit my extensive galleries at primofish and you can also visit my YouTube Channel where I started sharing my experiences in 2010.

 My Favorite Quote: "The sea, once it casts its spell, holds one in its net of wonder forever" (Jacques Cousteau)